 You can choose your PCP on your initial enrollment form.
 If you need to change your current PCP you can select your provider from the PCP listing, call a SIHO Member Services Representative at the phone number listed on the back of your card or contact us and make the necessary change with the effective date of the change.
 A new ID card will be issued with your PCP listed on the card.
 This is only applicable to the Health Plans who utilize PCP requirements.
 See your Summary Plan Document for details.

-You can do so, but your claims could be denied or processed with out-of-network benefits, causing you to incur more out-of-pocket expense.
+You can do so, but your claims could be denied or processed with out-of-network benefits, causing you to incur more out-of-pocket expenses.
 See your Summary Plan Document for details.

 Call 911 or seek medical help immediately to receive care.
 However, you should contact SIHO within 48 hours of going to the hospital to ensure the highest level of benefits are paid for covered services.